Golden Rule #1: Write Cleanly, Drop, Repeat

 Golden Rule #1: Write Cleanly, Drop, Repeat is an excerpt from Part 2 of my e-book, 0-225: Your Guide to Writing Mastery (October 2015).

 Are you ready to develop shorthand mastery and self-confidence?

 CLICK HERE FOR DETAILS!

 4 David Sprunger, Top 10 Piano Practice Mistakes and How to Fix Them, #2 (Practicing Mistakes Instead of Practicing Music).
 Permission granted to modify the quote.

-The graphic (top), Rookie Mistake, is the creation of talented artist Sarah Maksim, CSR 14053, a former court reporting student intern.
+The above graphic, Rookie Mistake, is the creation of my former court reporting apprentice and talented artist Sarah Maksim, California CSR 14053.

 Copyright and Intellectual Property of Ana Fatima Costa.
 All rights reserved.